 Here are 16 books about raising boys by people who profess to know what raising boys is like.
 They are full of helpful advice and caring.
 We like that.
 I hope you find something that solves some of your boy angst here in this list.

 Disclosure: Mumlyfe is a Booktopia affiliate which means that if you click through from this page and buy a book, we receive a small commission at no cost to you.
 Read more about Mumlyfe and affiliate links here.

 1. Raising Boys by Steve Biddulph

 There is a reason that this book has sold millions and made Steve Biddulph a household name.
+There’s also a reason it’s first on this list of books about raising boys.
 Steve writes about the wonder of boys in a warm, open-hearted way.
 The book is packed with much-needed practical advice in a concise, get-to-the-point way.
 The Aussie bible for boy parenting.

 2. The Making of Men by Arne Rubinstein

 I saw Arne Rubinstein talk about his Making of Men program at Woodford last year.
 He had his adult son (I think he’s about 24) with him and the connection between the two of them was all I needed to know to get this book and follow Arne.
 An articulate, generous, commonsense book written by the kind of man we want to raise our boys to be.

 3. Boys Should Be Boys by Meg Meeker